Kannon Day CeremonySATURDAY, January 19, 2019 | 8:00 am – 10:30 a.m. ***NEW DATE & TIME*** Place: Vermont Zen Center | 480 Thomas Rd | Shelburne, VT

 By the end of the ceremony, we will have made 108 prostrations.
 Even if you are unable to do prostrations, you can still participate by making standing or partial bows.
 Members and their families, as well as friends of the Center and non-members are all invited.
 Anyone who wishes to pay homage to Kannon Bodhisattva is most welcome to attend.

 In addition to the bowing, there will be circumambulations, incense offerings, special readings, and a vigorous Rinzai-style chanting of the Kanzeon in Japanese.
 A few notes about the ceremony:

 Dedication—Everyone is invited to dedicate the merit of this ceremony to whomever they wish.
 There will be an altar for photos and names of those to whom the ceremony is being dedicated.

 Home Altar Figures—There will be a special altar for Kannon figures from your home altars.
 Important: Please bring them to the Center on the Saturday workday prior to the ceremony.
 It is a wonderful way to honor your bodhisattva.

-Workday—On Saturday, January 20 at 10 a.m there will be a work period to prepare for the ceremony.
+Workday—On Thursday evening and Friday, January 18 at 10 a.m there will be work periods to prepare for the ceremony.
 Please join us if you can.

 Donation—As a concrete expression of compassion, please bring a monetary donation for COTS which provides temporary housing for those in need.
 Checks should be made out to the Zen Center, so that we can present one donation from the Sangha.